awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 General purpose instances provide a balance of compute, memory, and networking resources, and can be used for a variety of workloads\.

+**A1 Instances**

+A1 instances are ideally suited for scale\-out workloads that are supported by the Arm ecosystem\.
+These instances are well\-suited for the following applications:
++ Web servers
++ Containerized microservices
++ Caching fleets
++ Distributed data stores
++ Applications that require the Arm instruction set

 **M5, M5a, and M5d Instances**

 These instances provide an ideal cloud infrastructure, offering a balance of compute, memory, and networking resources for a broad range of applications that are deployed in the cloud\.
 M5 instances are well\-suited for the following applications: